-Specifies the IP address used by the Ethernet interface.
+Specifies the IP address for the internet interface connected via the peripheral port to devices such as the NL115 and NL120.
 If this value is specified as "0.0.0.0" (the default), the data logger will use DHCP to configure the effective value for this setting as well as the Ethernet Default Gateway and Ethernet Subnet Mask settings.
 This setting is the equivalent to the IPAddressEth status table variable.